kijiproject/kiji/kijiproject.github.com/index.md

         <div class="large-number">2</div>
         <div class="title">Tutorials</div>
         <p class="description">
-          Hands on introductions to using KijiSchema and KijiMapReduce.
+          Hands on introductions to using KijiSchema and KijiMR.
         </p>
       </div>
     </a>